AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 ```
 ["ALEO_ADDRESS_HERE", "50u64"]
 ```
 Click Estimate Fee followed by Execute.
-As before with the deploy transaction, you can copy and past your transaction ID in a block explorer.
+As before with the deploy transaction, you can copy and paste your transaction ID in a block explorer.
 You should see something resembling the following:

 <img src={require('./images/mint_private.png').default} width="1000"/>